kuzzleio/sdk-android/README.md

 ## Login with an OAuth strategy

-If you have an OAUTH plugin like kuzzle-plugin-auth-github you can login and use the KuzzleWebViewClient to make it easier to handle.
+If you have an OAUTH plugin like kuzzle-plugin-auth-passport-oauth you can login and use the KuzzleWebViewClient to make it easier to handle.

 ```java
 Handler handler = new Handler();